Login

 "The Federal Managers Association is the only professional association advocating for all federal managers, supervisors and executives.
 The Federal Managers Association is a strong advocate for our nation's federal employees and I value their perspective on the ever-changing civil service.
 Their focus and success on making our federal government more efficient and effective, while maintaining a dedicated management workforce, demonstrates the important role they play in helping those of us on Capitol Hill make sound policy decisions."

--House Majority Leader Steny H. Hoyer (D-MD)
+-Congressman Steny H. Hoyer (D-MD)

 "In every community across America, federal employees work to make sure the government is effective and keep us safe; their daily contributions to their fellow citizens and to the cause of freedom are simply innumerable.
 I am proud to represent the many dedicated patriots of Virginia's First District who serve the people of this nation every day.
 I appreciate FMA advising me on the concerns of federal managers, and look forward to continuing to work with FMA on issues of importance to the civilian workforce."